Republicanism in Australia: Public opinion

 ARM commissioned a poll to be conducted by Essential Research from 5 to 8 November in 2015, asking "When Prince Charles becomes King of Australia, will you support or oppose replacing the British monarch with an Australian citizen as Australia's head of state?"
 Of the 1008 participants, 51% said they would prefer an Australian head of state to "King Charles", 27% opposed and 22% were undecided.

 The Australian has polled the same question "Are you personally in favour or against Australia becoming a republic?" multiple times since 1999.
 After Australia Day 2016 they found 51% support.
 This level of support was similar to levels found between 1999 and 2003 by the same newspaper.
 Total against was 37% which was an increase over the rates polled in all previous polls other than 2011.
 Uncommitted at 12% was the lowest ever polled.
 However support for a republic was again lowest in the 18–34-year cohort.

 In November 2018, Newspoll found support for a republic had collapsed to 40%.
 It was also the first time in their polling since the 1999 referendum that support for the monarchy was higher than a republic.
 A July 2020 YouGov poll found 62% of Australians believed Australia's head of state should be an Australian, not Queen Elizabeth II.
 An Ipsos poll in January 2021 found support for a republic was 34%, the lowest since 1979.
-However, one conducted by Ipsos in December 2022 (after the death of the Queen) showed support for the republic had risen to 54% (see above reference.)
+However, one conducted by Ipsos in December 2022 (after the death of the Queen) showed support for a move to a republic had risen to 54%.

+In October 2024, an opinion poll conducted by Roy Morgan, shortly after the King and Queen's royal tour, showed a dramatic increase in support for the monarchy, with 57 per cent of respondents believing Australia should remain a monarchy.

+In November 2025, following Prince Andrew's (now Andrew Mountbatten-Windsor) titles being removed by King Charles III, republican sentiment rose to 43% while Windsor's negative rating rose to 59%, while 61% of respondents wanted Windsor removed from the line of succession.
+29% of respondents had a favourable view of King Charles.
+A total of 958 people were surveyed.